-In the literature of entrepreneurship, a seminal work by Cacciotti and Hayton16 has provided a systematical review on barrier to entrepreneurship.
-These researchers summaried the literature on entrepreneurship till 2014 and found that entrepreneurs are often faced with the daunting task of venturing into the unknown, which is metaphorically described as taking a plunge into uncertainty.
+In the literature of entrepreneurship, a seminal work by Cacciotti and Hayton16 has provided a systematical review of barriers to entrepreneurship.
+These researchers summarised the literature on entrepreneurship till 2014.
+They found that entrepreneurs are often faced with the daunting task of venturing into the unknown, which is metaphorically described as taking a plunge into uncertainty.
 Sometimes, individuals with entrepreneurial intentions are unable to turn into action as there are still barriers that they cannot overcome.
 There are a wide range of barriers to entrepreneurship, and they can differ based on the specific individual or group involved10.
 Among many barriers, one such barrier is financial constraints, which can prevent individuals from starting a business due to lack of capital17,18 .
 For instance, a budding entrepreneur may not have sufficient funds to rent a workspace or purchase necessary equipment for the business18.
 Market-related issues can also serve as significant barriers to entrepreneurship10, 19.
 Poor networks and a lack of knowledge about the market can make it challenging for entrepreneurs to understand the needs and preferences of potential customers.
 This can result in difficulties in creating products or services that meet market demands.
 Additionally, competition can be fierce in some industries17, making it difficult for new businesses to gain a foothold in the market.
 Finally, finding customers can be a significant challenge for entrepreneurs, particularly if they lack the resources to engage in extensive marketing or advertising efforts.
-Besides, other comon obstacles limit individuals to entrepreneurship which were documented in the literature of entrepreneurship include context-specific17, educational and competence-related barriers, gender or cultural background20, family support18, 20.
-These researchers agreed that barriers influence on entrepreneurial intentions, but can be varied the extent to which they influence among different individuals and groups.
+Besides, other common obstacles that limit individuals to entrepreneurship which were documented in the literature of entrepreneurship include context-specific17, educational and competence-related barriers, gender or cultural background20, and family support18, 20.
+These researchers agreed that barriers influence entrepreneurial intentions, but can vary the extent to which they influence different individuals and groups.

-Previous studies on youthful entrepreneurship also shed some lights on research on barriers to entrepreneurship of university students.
+Previous studies on youthful entrepreneurship also shed some light on research on barriers to entrepreneurship of university students.
 Boateng18 explored the barriers to youth entrepreneurship in rural areas of Ghana, particularly the challenges faced by young individuals aspiring to establish their own businesses.
 The study's findings highlight that the primary obstacles to entrepreneurial intentions, as perceived by the youth, include a lack of capital, insufficient skills, limited support, a scarcity of market opportunities, and perceived risks.
 Asiedu and Nduro19 examined the entrepreneurial knowledge, preferences, and perceived barriers to starting a business among polytechnic students in Takoradi, Ghana.
 The findings revealed that hospitality students demonstrated a strong interest in establishing their own businesses following graduation.
 However, the study also identified several challenges that may hinder their entrepreneurial intentions.
 These included a lack of knowledge about available agencies and support services to facilitate their business ventures, as well as insufficient funding, limited government support, a lack of information, limited exposure, and fear of failure.
-Overall, these findings suggest that while many polytechnic students in Takoradi have a desire to become entrepreneurs, they face significant obstacles that must be addressed in order to achieve success in their endeavors.
-Katundu and Gabagambi17 found that the barriers include fear, lack of financial management knowledge, business location selection and discrimination which stopped young people to start their businesses.
-The study also found that the preferred resources were informal education, a checklist, a toolkit, free online resources and networking with business owners and mentors.
-In addition, gender, especialy female individuals also reflected that they met obtacles to become their own boss in many researches18, 20.
-However, these researches all asked for more research attentions on barriers to entrepreneurship which are crucial for an individual to turn their ideas into action.
+Overall, these findings suggest that while many polytechnic students in Takoradi have the desire to become entrepreneurs, they face significant obstacles that must be addressed to achieve success in their endeavors.
+Katundu and Gabagambi17 found that the barriers include fear, lack of financial management knowledge, business location selection and discrimination which stopped young people from starting their businesses.
+The study also found that the preferred resources were informal education, a checklist, a toolkit, free online resources, and networking with business owners and mentors.
+In addition, gender, especially female individuals also reflected that they met obstacles to becoming their own boss in many researches18, 20.
+However, these researches all asked for more research attention on barriers to entrepreneurship which are crucial for an individual to turn their ideas into action.

 2. RESEARCH METHODOLOGY